Thakur-15x/Food-Delivery-Website/README.md

 # Food-Delivery-Website
- A simple food delivery Website
+ A single page food delivery Website with responsive in all devices.